matthew-tfs/mjcb.io/content/blog/00055-apple-silicon-one-year-later-part-2.md

 ### Applications ###

-Aside from the stock macOS applications that I use on a daily basis (Photos, Notes, Calendar, etc.), I also regularly use the following third-party applications:
+Aside from the stock macOS applications that I use daily (Photos, Notes, Calendar, etc.), I also regularly use the following third-party applications:

 * Family Tree Maker 2019
 * Foxit PDF Editor